akshatbajaj09/akshat-bajaj-DSA/README.md

   - Search a 2D Matrix

 ## Day 37:

 - Implemented random module to get a random problem out of the solved ones.
 - Revised the chosen problem (Concatenation of Array).

+## Day 38:

+- Revised some basics of OOP.
+- Learnt about basics of Linked List.
+- Learnt the different types of Linked lists: Singly Linked List, Doubly Linked List and Circular Linked List.
+- Learnt about basic operations like traversing in a Linked List, inserting elements in a Linked List and removing elements from a Linked List.
+- Explored the concept of fast and slow pointers.
+- Solved the following problems:
+  - Middle of the Linked List
+  - Delete Node in a Linked List
+  - 19. Remove Nth Node From End of List